How long do Horses Live? – A Helpful Guide

 • Clydesdale- 20 – 25 years

-Thanks to the advances in veterinary medicine, equines today can live longer through a healthy diet and exercise.
+Thanks to the advances in veterinary medicine, equines can live longer through a healthy diet and exercise.
 Ponies tend to live longer than horses, and many ponies are still doing fine as schoolmasters in their 30s.
 But what are the factors that affect their longevity?
 Let’s break them down.

-Factors that Affects the Longevity of Horses
+Factors that Affect the Longevity of Horses

 Breed & workload